Ireland

 1877

-The National Library of Ireland (NLI) is the library of record for Ireland.
-Established in 1877, NLI share the story of Ireland with the world through their unique collections.
-We care for more than ten million items, including books, manuscripts, newspapers, photographs, prints, maps, drawings, ephemera, music and digital media.
-The Library is open, free of charge, to all those who wish to consult the collections and enjoy the Library’s services and facilities.
+The NLI cares for more than twelve million items, including books, manuscripts, newspapers, photographs, prints, maps, drawings, ephemera, music and digital media.
+The NLI is open, free of charge, to all those who wish to consult the collections.

 Featured